Skip to content

 Change Listeners

 Register callbacks that fire when config values change.
-Three scoping levels are available: global (any config), config-scoped (specific config key), and item-scoped (specific item within a config).
+Three scoping levels are available: global (any config), config-scoped (specific config), and item-scoped (specific item within a config).

 python